Fort Buchanan collaborates with Red Cross Youth Councils

-Col. Charles N. Moulton, commander of the only U.S. Army installation in the Caribbean, met with dozens of students from the Puerto Rico Red Cross Chapter youth councils who gathered at the organization's headquarters on Nov.18 as part of a Red Cross initiative named "Postcards for Heroes."
+San Juan, Puerto Rico- Col. Charles N. Moulton, commander of the only U.S. Army installation in the Caribbean, met with dozens of students from the Puerto Rico Red Cross Chapter youth councils who gathered at the organization's headquarters on Nov.
+18 as part of a Red Cross initiative named "Postcards for Heroes."
 The Red Cross will deliver the postcards to veterans around the island.

+"What you are doing today will, at a minimum, bring a moment of joy to a Service member and maybe a cherished memento they hold onto for the whole time they are away from home," said Moulton.

+The officer interacted with the students and gave them several ideas for creating the postcards.

 |Date Taken: